Dax Shepard On Rebooting ‘CHiPs’ As ‘Pure Trash’ And ‘Sick Cr–‘

 Dax Shares What He Did Keep From The Original CHiPs Series

 There was one aspect Dax felt determined to recreate in his CHiPs reboot and that was the highway and urban setting of the series, Shepard tells Vanity Fair.
-The writer/director/star recalls growing up in Detroit, suffering through harsh, bitter cold seasons, looking forward to CHiPs each day with its sunny California settings.
+The writer/director/star recalls growing up in Detroit, suffering through harsh, bitterly cold seasons, looking forward to CHiPs each day with its sunny California settings.
 During that one hour, Shepard could lose himself in the warm Los Angeles heat and the action of Ponch and Jon.

 Dax also recalls playing make believe with his brother, sharing that they would both want to be Bo Duke, if they were playing Dukes of Hazzard, and they would each insist on being Ponch, if they were playing CHiPs.